On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order

 \subsection{Technical Overview}

-In this work, hardness for modular counting problems is indicated by reducing from problems that are $\ClassNumP[p]$-hard.
-The class $\ClassNumP[p]$ contains functions of the form $``f\mod p''$, where $f\in\ClassNumP$.
-We use this as strong evidence of intractability since the whole polynomial hierarchy reduces to problems in $\ClassNumP[2]$, as shown by Toda~\cite{Toda:91:PP_is_as_Hard_as_the_Polynomial-Time_Hierarchy}.
+In this work, hardness for modular counting problems is indicated by reducing from problems that are $\classNumP[p]$-hard.
+The class $\classNumP[p]$ contains functions of the form \enquote{$f \pmod p$}, where $f$ is in $\classNumP$.
+Notably, for the case that $p$ is $2$, the whole polynomial hierarchy reduces to problems in $\classNumP[2]$ by Toda~\cite{Toda:91:PP_is_as_Hard_as_the_Polynomial-Time_Hierarchy}.